valeria-va/ROS2_rUBot_mecanum_ws/Documentation/04_rUBot_slam_navigation.md

         >Change the URDF file for each robot
         - Launch Navigation node:
         ````bash
-        ros2 launch my_robot_navigation2 navigation2Limo_sw.launch.py use_sim_time:=True map:=`ros2 pkg prefix my_robot_navigation2`/share/my_robot_navigation2/map/my_map4m.yaml
+        ros2 launch my_robot_navigation2 navigation2_limo_sw.launch.py
         ````
-        >For Turtlebot: We use "waffle.yaml" file in "param" folder where base_frame_id: "base_footprint" (as described in the model)

-        >For LIMO: We use "Limo_real.yaml" file.
-In case we want to priorize the lidar data from odometry data we will use Limo_real_lidar.yaml
+        >For LIMO: We use "limo_sw.yaml" file.
+In case we want to priorize the lidar data from odometry data we will use Limo_sw_lidar.yaml
     - In the case of real robot:
         - The bringup is done without the LIMO robot model.
 The only frames available are
             - odom: as a fixed frame